 - Neem oil

-Last, take a heavy-duty vacuum with strong suction to small chinch bug populations.
-This method works best in concentrated areas but requires careful handling to avoid damaging the grass.
+- Heavy-duty vacuum: This method works best in concentrated areas but requires careful handling to avoid damaging the grass.

 3. Dethatch the lawn

+He advises homeowners to “Address this issue by removing thatch; this will improve soil health and airflow.”
 While you’re at it, also remove debris, rocks, weeds, and other vegetation from damaged areas to expose the soil and create a clean, open space for new grass growth without competition.

 4. Test and amend the soil